Rohit1989-2702/hello-world/README.md

 # hello-world
-I am learning about Github repository
+I am learning about Github repository and its updated